urmilparikh95/Slack-App/README.md

 ## 1. Use Cases:

    The refined Use cases can be found at [Use Cases](https://github.ncsu.edu/uparikh/CSC-510-Bot-Controller/blob/master/usecases.md)

+## 2. Mocking Service Component:

+## 3. Bot Implementation:

+## 4. Selenium Testing:

+## 5. Task Tracking:

+   The progress of each week (iteration), describing the tasks completed for the slack bot, can be found at [Worksheet.md](https://github.ncsu.edu/uparikh/CSC-510-Bot-Controller/blob/master/Worksheet.md)